blitzcode/hue-dashboard/README.md

 ![Raspberry Pi](https://raw.github.com/blitzcode/hue-dashboard/master/doc-img/raspberry-pi.jpg)

 The server for Hue Dashboard needs to live somewhere, and a small ARM machine is an obvious choice if you don't already have a PC running 24/7 in your home.
 The state of Haskell on ARM is rather unsatisfactory at the moment, so here's a list of steps that worked for me.
 Hue Dashboard itself has very modest needs, the only real challenge is getting it build.
 It might be easier to build on an emulator like QEMU or perhaps by renting a cheap ARM VPS with more RAM, but this guide will focus on building on the actual Raspberry Pi.

+**Update: There's now a Haskell Stack binary for ARM and newer versions of GHC resolve many of the bugs described here.
+Looks like there is hope that soon deploying Hue Dashboard on ARM will be as straighforward as x86, making many of these steps obsolete**

 * This worked for an Raspbery Pi 3 Model B, other models may or may not give the same results
 * Prepare an SD card with `2016-03-18-raspbian-jessie-lite.img` as the OS image, download from [here](http://downloads.raspberrypi.org/raspbian_lite/images/raspbian_lite-2016-03-18/) or current version [here](https://www.raspberrypi.org/downloads/raspbian/).
 See [this guide](https://www.raspberrypi.org/documentation/installation/installing-images/) for how to write the SD card.
 You want at least a 16GB card, Haskell builds are large